Afrah77/Homwork1/homework1.md

 (10 points)

 \`5.
 What names are more common for cats than dogs?
 The ones above the line or the ones below the line?

-Answer here
+Oliver Answer here Oliver and lily

 (4 points)